-Banking applications represent a wide industry of software development processes.
+Banking applications represent a wide financial industry of software development processes.
 Globally, apps are computer programs designed for specific purposes while banking apps focus on managing financial services/products.
-Banking app development stands for the process of software creation and inplementation.

-In fact, nearly all leading banks use apps, especially, mobile ones.
+In fact, nearly all leading banks use apps, especially mobile ones.
 According to the Retail Banker International’s 2018 ranking, there are dozens of famous names in the list of the best mobile finance solutions.
-You can find there Bank of America, Barclays, Capital One, UBS etc. Well, here’s the question: does your bank have apps for employees and/or customers?
+You can find there the Bank of America, Barclays, BBVA, UBS, Wells Fargo etc. Well, here’s the question: does your bank have apps for employees and/or customers?
 And if the answer is no, it’s time to learn how to develop an online banking application, install it, and boost the company’s results with it.
 Let’s go!

-Obviously, to evaluate development/implementation features and general benefits of finance applications, we have to understand what these apps stand for.
-In this section, you will discover definitions of mobile banking solutions and ones for web browsers, distinguish differences between products for your staff and customers, as well as reveal what MVC means and how it can help during investment banking app development (or any other).
+Obviously, to evaluate development/implementation features and general benefits of finance app development, we have to understand what these apps stand for.
+In this section, you will discover definitions of mobile banking solutions and ones for web browsers, distinguish differences between products for your staff and customers, as well as reveal what MVC means and how it can help during banking application development.

 Let’s begin with mobile banking and so-called online banking differences.
-While these approaches are quite similar, they stand for different tech solutions.
+While these approaches are quite similar, they stand for different tech solutions for banking.
 Generally, the simplest definitions are:

 - Mobile banking.
 Includes applications designed for smartphones and tablets through which customers can access their financial data and perform transactions.